kitspace/kitspace/README.md

 **1. Export your plotted gerbers & drill data.**
 Your gerbers will be rendered as a preview and offered as a zip for download.
-They should be exported from your PCB design package in RS-274-X format together with drill information into a directory - by default the path `gerbers/` will be searched. if this is not where they are stored, please add this info in the kitnic.yaml file (see below).
+They should be exported from your PCB design package in RS-274-X format together with drill information into a directory - by default the path `gerbers/` will be searched.
+If this is not where they are stored, please add this info in the kitnic.yaml file (see below).

 **2. Create the 1-click-BOM file.**
 A Bill Of Materials (BOM) is needed; this should be as a tab-separated (.tsv)